 Nested in the remote Andean mountain tops of Cachi, Salta, this 12-acre, family-owned winery is one of the highest elevation vineyards in the world, focusing only on very limited, high-end wine production.

-Miraluna offers a reunion with the values f nature, environmental conservation and the revaluation of the ancestral cultures of its surroundings.
-Its location offers a diversity of unique soil and its height in the Andes mountains is around 8,435 meters – one of the highest elevation vineyards in the world.
+Miraluna offers a reunion with the values of nature, environmental conservation and the revaluation of the ancestral cultures of its surroundings.
+Its location offers a diversity of unique soil and its height in the Andes mountains is around 8,435 feet above sea sevel – one of the highest elevation vineyards in the world.
 These factors are an explosive mixture, rendering ideal conditions for the cultivation of premium grapes, resulting in unique, high-end wines.